 The Carbon Literacy Project, which originated in Manchester, offers everyone who works, lives or studies in the city and wider area, a day’s worth of Carbon Literacy learning.
 More than just small, personal changes, Carbon Literacy highlights the need for substantial change and encourages people to have a cascading effect on a much wider audience.

-Over the last year, Manchester Metropolitan University student trainers have been delivering Carbon Literacy to their peers through a Carbon Literacy 4 Students (CL4S) programme, an exciting project that has provided paid employment opportunities for our students, alongside producing over 179 (excluding nutrition students) officially certified ‘Carbon Literate’ students.
+Over the last year, Manchester Met student trainers have been delivering Carbon Literacy to their peers through a Carbon Literacy 4 Students (CL4S) programme, an exciting project that has provided paid employment opportunities for our students, alongside producing over 179 (excluding nutrition students) officially certified ‘Carbon Literate’ students.’’’

-All the students become fully Carbon Literate, gaining an understanding of the basic science behind climate change, what they can do to act on climate change, and strategies and skills for communicating action on climate change.
+As part of the training, students gained an understanding of the basic science behind climate change, what they can do to act on climate change, and strategies and skills for communicating action on climate change.
 Many of the recent cohort of Carbon Literacy undergraduate students have expressed an interest in becoming student trainers for the project, and will have the opportunity to pass on knowledge to other students through paid employment, and gain invaluable employability skills in the process.

 There has been some great feedback from the students involved, with Nikita Star Watkinson, a Nutritional Scientist Student saying: “Ignorance may be bliss, but truth is essential.
 Once exposed to that truth, it becomes almost impossible to ignore.
 I have, along with my course mates, been granted knowledge and insight to the truth of how our climate is changing.
 It is both shocking, challenging and already impacting how I live on a daily basis.